jerrymarino/iCompleteMe/README.md

 ### The `g:ycm_server_python_interpreter` option

-YCM will by default search for an appropriate Python interpreter on your system.
+ICM will by default search for an appropriate Python interpreter on your system.
 You can use this option to override that behavior and force the use of a specific interpreter of your choosing.

 **NOTE:** This interpreter is only used for the [ycmd server][ycmd].
-The YCM client running inside Vim always uses the Python interpreter that's embedded inside Vim.
+The ICM client running inside Vim always uses the Python interpreter that's embedded inside Vim.